ihmeuw-msca/CurveFit/docs/code.md

 to the function to the `CurveModel` class for the `fun` argument.
 What you pass in for `param_names` in the `CurveModel` needs to match what the `fun` callable expects.

-The available built-in functions in `curvefit.utils.functions` are:
+The available built-in functions in `curvefit.core.functions` are:

 **The Error Function**